paolo7/SHACL2FOL/README.md

 ## Limitations

 Out of the filter components, only the sh:NodeKind has been implemented.
+There is currently a bug that affects sh:targetSubjectsOf and sh:targetObjectsOf, making their axiom translation empty.
 All of the other SHACL core constraint components and target components have been implemented.

 ## Sample Usage

 The `runnable` folder contains a number of sample shape and data graphs:
-* `StudentShapes.ttl`, `M1.ttl` and `M2.ttl` are shape graphs
+* `StudentShapes.ttl`, `M1.ttl`, `M2.ttl` and `M3.ttl` are shape graphs
 * `StudentGraphSat.ttl` and `StudentGraphUnsat.ttl` are data graphs

 ### Satisfiability checks